cashewhub/cashewhub.github.io/_posts/2016-11-09-welcome-to-cashewhub-launch.md

 ---
 layout: post
-title: "Welcome to Cashew Hub Launch"
+title: "Welcome to Cashewhub.com Launch"
 date: 2016-11-09
 ---
 <div class="blurb">
-	<p>Cashewhub.com is a global buying club for cashew products such as Raw Cashew Nuts in Shell, Processed Cashew Kernels, Flavoured Cashew Kernels, Cashew Shell Oil, Cardanol, Residol, and other by-products.
+	<p>Cashewhub.com is a global buying and selling club for cashew products such as Raw Cashew Nuts in Shell, Processed Cashew Kernels, Flavoured Cashew Kernels, Cashew Shell Oil, Cardanol, Residol, and other by-products.
 It works as a service oriented b2b facilitator between cashew producers and consumers.</p>
 	<p> There are more than 25000+ raw cashew farmers / exporters, cashew processors / factories, wholesellers / retailers worldwide, and all these are more or less dependent upon local brokers thus <em>operating in an unorganized market</em>.</p>
 	<p>
 		We have started cashewhub.com with a single vision to organize the selling and buying of the cashew produce as we fear cashew industry might decline by 70% to 80% by 2025 under current market conditions.
 We help consumers (buyers) source cashew produce from verified pool of producers (sellers) registered on our platform.
 After receiving buying requirements from consumer, we engage with producers to supply requested cashew produce, and possess appropriate certifications.
 From this pool of qualified producers, we start a bidding process, which we then share with consumer.